Did you know there are four basic rules of financial freedom?

 Unfortunately, 96% of the population don’t do it.

-The typical household will receive their wage each week, fortnight or month, and the first thing they do is spend it on bills, entertainment, mortgages and any and every other thing they can think of…
+The typical household will receive their wage each week, fortnight, or month.
+The first thing they do is spend it on bills, entertainment, mortgages, and any other thing they can think of…

 But there is rarely anything left or set aside for YOU.